Demographics of Kerala: Diversity

-There are more than 2,500,000 migrants living in Kerala, mostly from Assam and West Bengal, constituting more than 8% of the population.
+There are more than 2,500,000 recent migrants living in Kerala, mostly from Assam and West Bengal, constituting more than 8% of the population.
 There are also migrants from Bihar, Jharkhand, Chhattisgarh, Orissa, and the North East.

 Studies indicate that by the time of 2026 state elections, migrants will become a crucial voting block in many of the constituencies in Thiruvananthapuram, Kollam, Kochi, Kozhikode, Thrissur and Kannur districts.

 Lists

 Urban centres

 According to 2011 Census of India, Kerala has six 1.5 million-plus urban agglomerations: Kochi, Kozhikode, Kollam, Kannur, Thiruvananthapuram, and Thrissur, all of which has a population of at least 1.5 million.
 Over a third of Keralites live in these large cities (a higher percentage than any other state), and over half the population lives in urban centres.